-The Unsafe School Choice Option Victim of Violent Criminal Offenses provision under the of NCLBESSA requires a pupilstudent who becomes a victim of a violent criminal offense, as determined by State law, while in or on the grounds of a public elementary or secondary school that the pupilstudent attends, be allowed to attend a safe public elementary or secondary school within the district, including a public charter school.
+The Unsafe School Choice Option provision under the ESSA requires a student who becomes a victim of a violent criminal offense, as determined by State law, while in or on the grounds of a public elementary or secondary school that the student attends, be allowed to attend a safe public elementary or secondary school within the district, including a public charter school.

 The individual victim provision of this Policy attempts to fulfill the requirement for the school district to provide relief to students who have been victimized, while providing a school with a practical means for making determinations on incidents of victimization that are within the purview of the school district.
 The individual victim section of this Policy has been crafted to enable school staff to make reasonable determinations and actions regarding this Policy.
-The Superintendent will consult with the Board attorney and communicate with designated local and/or county law enforcement authorities, per the provisions of the Uniform State Memorandum of Agreement Between Education and Law Enforcement Officials and N.J.A.C.
+The Superintendent will consult with the Board attorney and communicate with designated local and/or county law enforcement authorities, per the provisions of the

+Uniform State Memorandum of Agreement Between Education and Law Enforcement Officials and N.J.A.C.
 6A:16-6.2(b)12, on questions and issues that arise in the implementation of the individual victims of violent criminal offenses section of this Policy.